Abirhossain1221/Walmart-Data-Analysis-End-to-End-Python-PostgreSQL/README.md

 Business insets
 ```

-The goal is to transform raw sales data into meaningful insights that can support better business decision-making.

----

 ## 🎯 Business Objectives

 The main objectives of this project are:

- - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
      - Revenue trends across branches and categories.
      - Identifying best-selling product categories.
      - Sales performance by time, city, and payment method.